GungunRaniSahu/Registration-Form/README.md

 3. **Run the Project**
    Open `index.html` in a browser or use a live server

-## 📷 Screenshots (Optional)
-Add images of your registration form UI here.

 ## 📝 Future Improvements
 - Email confirmation on successful registration
 - QR code for event entry